 Scout To Get Proper Respect In Vo Rogue

-Scout made it three wins on end when he survived a controversial protest in a Three-Year-Old Handicap (1350m) at Doomben on December 7.
+Scout made it three wins on end when he survived a controversial in a Three-Year-Old Handicap (1350m) at Doomben on December 7.

 Thornton, trainer Matt Dunn and most onlookers felt the protest would be upheld but stewards disagreed.